Ray Lewis elected to Pro Football Hall of Fame

 He was selected in his first year of eligibility for the Hall of Fame.
 He joins Terrell Owens, Randy Moss, Brian Dawkins, Brian Urlacher, Bobby Beathard, Jerry Kramer and Robert Brazile.

-James ranks third on Miami's all-time rushing list with 2,960 yards and 32 touchdowns.
-The fourth overall pick of the Indianapolis Colts in the 1999 draft, James was named NFL Offensive Rookie of the Year and was the league's rushing leader in each of his first two seasons.
+James, who was a finalist for the class of 2018, ranks third on Miami's all-time rushing list with 2,960 yards and 32 touchdowns.
+The fourth overall pick of the Indianapolis Colts in the 1999 draft, James was named NFL offensive rookie of the year and was the league's rushing leader in each of his first two seasons.

 The four-time Pro Bowl running back spent 11 seasons in the NFL with the Colts, Arizona Cardinals and Seattle Seahawks.
 James will be eligible again in 2019.